lucavallin/tf-ghes-oidc/README.md

 4. Modify the `GCP_PROJECT_ID` variable in the `terraform.tfvars` file to match the ID of your chosen Google Cloud project for resource deployment.

 The required resources for Google Cloud are detailed in the `src/gcp.tf` file.
 The configuration essential for configuring Actions on GHES with OIDC in the Management Console is produced as outputs: `gcp_service_url`, `gcp_bucket_name`, `gcp_workload_identity_provider_id`, and `gcp_service_account`.

+## Improvements

+In the future, we could make things better by splitting the settings for different cloud services like Azure, AWS, and Google Cloud into their own separate parts.
+This would make it easier and more flexible to work with each one on its own.
+It would help users handle their settings for each cloud service by themselves.
+This way, if you're just working with one cloud service, things would be smoother.